Sarvggun Sampanna

-Shrimati Swara Raje Deshmukh Sarvggun Sampanna (Hindi: श्रीमती स्वरा राजे देशमुख सर्वगुण संपन्न; English: Mrs. Swara Raje Deshmukh, Mrs. Perfect) is an Indian television drama series that aired on NDTV Imagine.
+Shrimati Swara Raje Deshmukh Sarvggun Sampanna is an Indian television drama series that aired on NDTV Imagine.

-Based on the backdrop of Kolapur, some initial scenes were filmed there and rest was filmed at sets in Mumbai.
+Based on the backdrop of Kolapur, some initial scenes were filmed there and the rest on sets in Mumbai.

 Story

 Set in Kolhapur, Sarvagunna Sampanna is the story of Swara, a well-known theatre dancer who is an only child of poor parents.
-She and her parents work in a theatre group which puts up shows in and around the small towns of Maharashtra.
+She and her parents work in a theatre group that puts up shows in and around the small towns of Maharashtra.
 Swara's parents do not want their daughter to continue with dancing as a career and want her to settle down with a good husband.
 It seems that their prayers are answered when Swara gets a proposal of marriage from one of the most respected families in Kolhapur.

 Life takes a big turn when she becomes the daughter-in-law of the most respectable and esteemed family of Kolhapur — the Deshmukhes.
 Life seems like a Cinderella tale for Swara as she is accepted by every member of the house, including her husband Aditya, who initially was reluctant to marrying her.
 But soon her past and background catches up with her; the fact of her being a "Lavni dancer" opens up in front of her in-laws and Swaara's life crashes in front of her.
 From here starts Swara's struggle to rebuild her life and one day attain the pinnacle she had dreamt of.